Less overhead, more progress

 brew install direnv

-To hook direnv into your shell following the instructions https://direnv.net/docs/hook.html for your specific shell.
+1. Hook direnv into your shell following the instructions here for your specific shell.

 Files